4D Molecular Therapeutics (NASDAQ:FDMT) Shares Down 4.3%

-Several analysts have issued reports on the stock.
-HC Wainwright reissued a “buy” rating and issued a $36.00 price objective on shares of 4D Molecular Therapeutics in a research note on Thursday, March 16th.
-BMO Capital Markets began coverage on shares of 4D Molecular Therapeutics in a research note on Monday, January 30th.
-They issued an “outperform” rating and a $50.00 price objective for the company.
-Finally, SVB Leerink decreased their price target on shares of 4D Molecular Therapeutics from $15.00 to $14.00 and set a “market perform” rating for the company in a research note on Monday, February 6th.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, 4D Molecular Therapeutics currently has a consensus rating of “Moderate Buy” and a consensus price target of $37.14.
+FDMT has been the subject of a number of recent analyst reports.
+HC Wainwright restated a “buy” rating and issued a $36.00 target price on shares of 4D Molecular Therapeutics in a report on Thursday, March 16th.
+SVB Leerink decreased their price objective on shares of 4D Molecular Therapeutics from $15.00 to $14.00 and set a “market perform” rating for the company in a research note on Monday, February 6th.
+Finally, BMO Capital Markets assumed coverage on shares of 4D Molecular Therapeutics in a research note on Monday, January 30th.
+They set an “outperform” rating and a $50.00 price objective for the company.
+One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $37.14.

 Insider Activity at 4D Molecular Therapeutics